Executive Vice President/Account Executive

 In addition to detecting potential errors in the Mod rate, Mod analysis provides businesses with a deeper understanding of their workers' comp costs and highlights areas where they can reduce claims through the implementation of risk management strategies.
 This is another task at which Julie excels: working with account executives — such as me — to proactively advise clients on best practices for claims and cost reduction, such as implementing safety training and back-to-work programs.

 If you're a Massachusetts business, Mod analysis also can determine whether you're eligible for a WCRIBMA Qualified Loss Management Program (QLMP) and up to four years of credit discounts on your workers' comp premium.
+Those discounts are substantial, but whether you qualify for QLMP or not, you'll find that Mod analysis is an effective way to reduce Workers' Compensation costs.

 About John Beauregard and Sylvia Group